Usages of Formats in Film and Video Art

 Formats are linked with measurement practices in numerous ways.
 They are often expressed in metric or numeric data.
 The designation of film formats such as 35mm, 16mm, or 8mm, for example, is determined by the width of the filmstrip, which in turn corresponds to the size and aspect ratio of the single frames, as well as the duration of the film projection at a given frame rate.
 Magnetic video tape formats, such as U-matic, Betamax, and VHS, or digital media formats, such as floppy disc, CD-ROM, and DVD, are differentiated according to their image resolution, running time, and storage capacity.
 As units or ensembles of technical specifications, formats are the result of historic processes of industrial standardization that are subject to the laws of uniformity and profitability.
 Format standards guarantee technical compatibility as well as economic competitiveness on the global image market.
 They determine not only the technical conditions under which media operate but also where and by whom they are seen, the speed at which they circulate, the channels through which they are disseminated, and how visible and effective they are.
 Thus, in a broader sense, formats determine the conditions under which images come to be publicly displayed in a social and political regard in the first place.

 In view of its significance for artistic and curatorial practices, the format as a theoretical concept has recently become the focus of increased attention.
-Despite all the differences one can observe between the theoretical approaches of David Summers, David Joselit, Jonathan Sterne, and Haidee Wasson, they share a common objective, namely to address the contexts of the use of format in specific historical situations through format.
+Despite all the differences one can observe between the theoretical approaches of David Summers, David Joselit, Jonathan Sterne, Haidee Wasson, and others, they share a common objective, namely to address the contexts of the use of format in specific historical situations.
 Hereby, interest in format is principally focused on artistic practice after art, on the multiple dependencies of artistic production, its technologies, and methods of political and economic interests.
-In this regard, David Joselit (After Art) speaks about format as a structure or a “connective tissue,” wherein the worldly entanglements of images—the techniques of their production, the efforts associated with their creation, the mode of their circulation, the historical conditions of their making, etc.—become visible.
+In this regard, David Joselit speaks about format as a structure or a “connective tissue,” wherein the worldly entanglements of images—the techniques of their production, the efforts associated with their creation, the mode of their circulation, the historical conditions of their making, etc.—become visible.